 to breathe; abnormal breath sounds; and signs of heart failure, especially swelling in the ankle

+and legs.
 To confirm the diagnosis, he or she may order the following tests:

 • Pulmonary function test — In this test, you will breathe into a special mouthpiece, and a machine will take measurements to test how much your airways are blocked and how much your lungs inflate.